LegendJurai/LegendJurai/README.md

 - 💬 Ask me about anything!
 - 📫 How to reach me: Here or on Codédex with the same username!

-Furthermore I enjoy dancing, playing the piano and painting!
+Furthermore I enjoy dancing 💃, playing the piano 🎹 and painting 🖌!
 I am also a LeagueOfLegends player, but don't worry - I am not toxic at all!
 I am usually the one who are hurt after somebody insults me haha!